Emerald: Properties determining value

 Emeralds, like all colored gemstones, are graded using four basic parameters known as "the four Cs": color, clarity, cut and carat weight.
 Normally, in grading colored gemstones, color is by far the most important criterion.
-However, in the grading of emeralds, clarity is considered a close second.
 A fine emerald must possess not only a pure verdant green hue as described below, but also a high degree of transparency to be considered a top gemstone.

 This member of the beryl family ranks among the traditional "big four" precious gems along with diamonds, rubies and sapphires.

-In the 1960s, the American jewelry industry changed the definition of emerald to include the green vanadium-bearing beryl.
-As a result, vanadium emeralds purchased as emeralds in the United States are not recognized as such in the United Kingdom and Europe.
-In America, the distinction between traditional emeralds and the new vanadium kind is often reflected in the use of terms such as "Colombian emerald".
+Chromium, vanadium, and iron are the trace elements that cause emerald’s color.
+The presence or absence of each and their relative amounts determine the exact color of an emerald crystal.

 Color

 In gemology, color is divided into three components: hue, saturation, and tone.
-Emeralds occur in hues ranging from yellow-green to blue-green, with the primary hue necessarily being Dark green.
+Emeralds occur in hues ranging from yellow-green to blue-green, with the primary hue necessarily being dark green.
 Yellow and blue are the normal secondary hues found in emeralds.
 Only gems that are medium to dark in tone are considered emeralds; light-toned gems are known instead by the species name green beryl.
 The finest emeralds are approximately 75% tone on a scale where 0% tone is colorless and 100% is opaque black.
-In addition, a fine emerald will be saturated and have a hue that is bright (vivid).
-Gray is the normal saturation modifier or mask found in emeralds; a grayish-green hue is a dull-green hue.
+In addition, a fine emerald will be well saturated and have a hue that is bright (vivid).
+Gray is the normal saturation modifier or mask found in emeralds; a grayish green hue is a dull green hue.